 When a cellar is all that is available, one should pay close attention to local warning systems, public sirens, TV, radio and weather radios and not delay when a warning is issued.

 A: Most homes that are built on a concrete slab can be retrofitted.
-Existing windowless rooms within the home, such as closets, bathrooms and utility rooms are good candidates.
+Existing windowless rooms within the home, such as closets, bathrooms and utility rooms are good candidates for remodeling.
 Normally, the plywood and steel skin shelter is most suitable for retrofits.

 A: Construction costs vary in different parts of the country.
 Factors affecting cost include size of shelter, materials chosen, type of door and accessibility for construction in retrofits.
 However, material costs for an 8'x8' shelter are usually less than $2500, including door and hardware.